 For the sake of staying on topic, I won’t go into a lot of detail on this topic in this post but I do have another post you can read about this for further information.

 It’s the details on why chinchillas are more expensive than other rodents that you can see here.

-Now, keep in mind that the table above are mostly your initial cost involved when purchasing a chinchilla.
+Now, keep in mind that the table above is mostly your initial cost involved when purchasing and adopting a chinchilla.